sprylab/ansible-role-tomcat-ubuntu/README.md

     `vagrant box add ubuntu/trusty64`
 * Initialize the VM:
     `vagrant up`
- * When finished, check that Tomcat is running by looking up `http://localhost:8080/` in your Browser (Vagrant is configured to forward the port 8080 from the VM to your host).
+ * When finished, check that Tomcat is running by looking up `http://localhost:8080/` in your web browser (Vagrant is configured to forward the port 8080 from the VM to your host).
  * Connect to the VM via SSH to check further details:
     `vagrant ssh`